-Fashion design software provides apparel brand solutions for a seamless transition to e-commerce
+Fashion Design Garment provides apparel brand solutions for a seamless transition to e-commerce

 It is undeniable that the fashion industry has been hit hard by the impact of COVID-19.
 These disturbances result in changes in consumer preferences and sentiments.
 According to the Boston Consulting Group, sales in the fashion industry fell by more than a third in 2020 to about $640 billion in sales.
 This is huge for an industry that thrives on a fast-paced lifestyle and believes in change over time.
 But it also serves as a warning to many brands that are reluctant to change their business model.
 The facts show that some of the leading brands have suffered from not being digitally local, including H&M and Zara.
 H&M is reportedly planning to close 250 of its 5,000 stores worldwide, and Zara owner Inditex SA closed more than 1,000 retail stores early last year.
 The fashion giants feel that the world will remain a happy place and thrive in the market with their ancient strategy.
 Several brands have undoubtedly benefited from the strategy, and a real example of them is Boohoo, which went public and sparked new ecommerce creators Pretty Little Thing and Nasty Gal and fueled their online growth.
 In fact, several established fashion giants have turned their seats into stage shows at Fashion Week, with Chanel showing off her latest collection on a giant airline and Tommy Hilfiger building an entire indoor mini beach full of boardwalks.